lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@part1`
 - Estimates relative model "quality" over others {{1}}
-- Trade-off between goodness of fit and number of predictors {{2}}
+- Trade-off between goodness of fit and number of predictors {{1}}
-- Common method: Akaike information criterion (AIC) {{3}}
+- Common method: Akaike information criterion (AIC) {{2}}
     - For maximum likelihood models
     - Smaller number, the better

 `@script`
-Another method is information criterion, which identifies adjustment variables by comparing multiple models.
-A common method is the Akaike criterion or AIC, where a smaller number is better.
+Another method is information criterion, which identifies adjustment variables by comparing multiple models' fitness.
+Akaike criterion or AIC ranking is commonly used.
+A smaller AIC is better.

 ---